- HD call quality

 You should get phones with more soft and line keys (or ones that can be extended) if you want to have the flexibility to perform more functions and connect with more users directly from the phone itself rather than from a softphone or the TeleConsole.

-Touch screen: This is a telephone display that allows direct interaction with context, very much like your smartphone or tablet.
-Touch screens essentially replace the function of soft keys, making any soft keys on a phone available to be user customized.
+A telephone display that allows direct interaction with context, very much like your smartphone or tablet.
+Touchscreens essentially replace the function of soft keys, making any soft keys on a phone available to be user customized.

-- Color or Black and White: Self-explanatory.
-This is an indication of the display being color or black and white.
+Self-explanatory.
+This is an indication of the display being color or greyscale.
 Color displays allow for more details and visual cues (for example active calls can be green and held calls can be red).
 Color displays are inherently more advanced and therefore usually also have more pixel count, which makes them sharper with more legible icons.

 You should get a colored larger screen with more pixel count if the communication volume suggests that users require access to more details.
 For example, a sales agent making one call at a time would be fine with a smaller simpler screen, but the office's receptionist, who handles multiple calls, will benefit from a larger colored screen.